diffplug/gitfromscratch/INTRO.md

 **But git's most valuable ability is underappreciated - normally, work only counts if you do it on the latest version of a document.**  If you fix a typo, but somebody published a new version while you were fixing the typo, then you'll have to manually fix the typo all over again.  **With git, you can take the work that you did on an older version, and automatically apply it to a newer version.**

 **Because you don't have to base your work on the latest version, you're free to experiment**, let an idea simmer, and construct an argument over time - no need to keep it synchronized every step of the way.
 If your experiment produces a valuable result after a few weeks, it doesn't matter that the project has moved on in the meantime.
-You don't need to redo your whole experiment - git can automatically take work based an old version, and move it to the latest version.
+You don't need to redo your whole experiment - git can do most of the work for you.

 **This also means that you can work on each of your ideas in parallel.**  It doesn't matter what order you finish them in, or if one of them never works out - when an idea is done, you can apply its changes to the latest version.